Diffusion Action Segmentation: Related Works

 For action segmentation, the position prior, the boundary ambiguity, and the relation prior are three beneficial inductive biases.
 The boundary ambiguity and relation prior have drawn attention from researchers while the position prior has been less explored.
-To cope with boundary ambiguity, the boundary-aware cascade network~\cite{2020_ECCV_Wang} presented a local barrier pooling that assigns aggregation weights adaptive to boundaries.
-Ishikawa \etal integrated a complementary network branch to regress boundary locations~\cite{2021_WACV_Ishikawa}, and Chen \etal estimated the uncertainty coming from ambiguous boundaries by Monte-Carlo sampling~\cite{2022_IJCAI_Chen}.
+To cope with boundary ambiguity, in the boundary-aware cascade network~\cite{2020_ECCV_Wang}, a local barrier pooling is presented to assign aggregation weights adaptive to boundaries.
+Ishikawa \etal integrated a complementary network branch to regress boundary locations~\cite{2021_WACV_Ishikawa}, and Chen \etal estimated the uncertainty due to ambiguous boundaries by Monte-Carlo sampling~\cite{2022_IJCAI_Chen}.
 Another strategy is to smooth the annotation into a soft version where action probabilities decrease around boundaries~\cite{2022_EL_Kim}.
-As for the relation prior, GTRM~\cite{2020_CVPR_Huang} and UVAST~\cite{2022_ECCV_Behrmann} leveraged graph convolutional networks and sequence-to-sequence translation respectively to facilitate relational reasoning at the segment level.
+As for the relation prior, GTRM~\cite{2020_CVPR_Huang} and UVAST~\cite{2022_ECCV_Behrmann} respectively leveraged graph convolutional networks and sequence-to-sequence translation to facilitate relational reasoning at the segment level.
 For contextual relations between adjacent actions, Br-Prompt~\cite{2022_CVPR_Li} resorted to multi-modal learning by using text prompts as supervision.
 Recently, DTL~\cite{2022_NeurIPS_Xu} mined relational constraints from annotations and enforced the constraints by a temporal logic loss during training.
-In this paper, we use condition masking to take care of the position prior, boundary ambiguity, and relation prior simultaneously, without additional designs for each of them.
+In this paper, we simply use condition masking to take care of the position prior, boundary ambiguity, and relation prior simultaneously, without additional designs for each of them.

-One related work~\cite{2019_WACV_Gammulle} also connects action segmentation with generative learning.
+One related work~\cite{2019_WACV_Gammulle} also employs generative learning for action segmentation.
 This method synthesized intermediate action codes per frame to aid recognition using GANs.
 In contrast, our method generates action label sequences via the diffusion model.